krenzlin/rust-stm32f446-blinky/README.md

-Using Rust to blink an LED on an embedded device
+Using Rust to turn on an LED on an embedded device with pressing a button

 This example is mainly copied from the great Rust Embedded [Cortex-M Quickstart](https://github.com/rust-embedded/cortex-m-quickstart) and Jesse Braham's article [Embedded Rust: From Zero to Blinky](https://beta7.io/posts/embedded-rust-from-zero-to-blinky.html)